Santoshsohani/AI/AI.md

 Training refers to when a model **learns patterns** from a given set of data.
 Such that any unseen data is given as an input may result in perfect predictions or decision making.

 **Example**: A spam detection model will be trained on huge set of spam emails, Such that if any new spam email arrives it may flag that email as an **Spam Email**

+# 6. Embeddings
+Embeddings in the field of Artificial Intelligence is an dense numerical vector in the range of `-1 to 1` It is used to represent words, sentence, letters in a numerical format such that it is understood by the large language model -- which then predicts the next word (token)

+# 7. Vector Database
+It is a special database which is used to store vectors which are the numerical representations of unstructured data:
+- Text
+- Images
+- Code
+- Video's
+Vector Database provides features like:
+- Storing
+- Indexing - Faster retrieval
+- Search - Cosine similarity, Dot

+Example : FAISS (Facebook AI similarity search), PineCone, Qdrant

+# 8. AI Agent
+AI Agent is an entity which perceives its environment, makes decision and behaves autonomously to achieve a given task.
+It consists of various components like - LLM, Memory, Tools, Environment

+**Flow of an AI Agent:**
+Environment -- Perceives -- Reason -- Act -- Environment

+# 9. RAG - Retrieval Augmented Generation
+It is an AI architecture which uses the concept of retrieval combined with a generative model which could be an LLM.
+It uses external source such as a database or documents to generate accurate and grounded results.

+**Flow of RAG**
+- User Query
+- Similarity Search from a Vector Database
+- Combine user query and retrieved results
+- Generate result from LLM

+# 10. Prompt Engineering
+Prompt engineering is a way of optimizing inputs and guide the AI models to  generate results effectively.

+Quote : **English is the new programming language** This emphasizes how English basically prompting has become a significant entity in the field of Generative AI